AdamBoley/The-Space-Marine-Legions/README.md

 ### **Code**

-The code the social media icons and the accompanying CSS was taken from the Code Institute Love Running walkthrough project.
+The code for the social media icons and the accompanying CSS was taken from the Code Institute Love Running walkthrough project.

 ### **Inspiration**